EU-EDPS/website-evidence-collector/FAQ.md

 1. With the option `--testssl [TestSSL.sh script]` and the location of the script as argument, the website evidence collector calls TestSSL.sh and embeds the results.
 2. With the option `--testssl-file [TestSSL.sh JSON file]` and a JSON log file from a previous TestSSL.sh call, the website evidence collector embeds the file directly.

+The website evidence collector has been tested to work with TestSSL.sh in version 3.0rc5.

 ## Evaluation of the Output

 #### Which applications do you recommend to open and display the output?